 In addition, UNICOM Engineering expects suppliers to implement controls on their own supply chains so they are able to provide us this information to demonstrate that any 3TG in the parts we purchase from them are “conflict free.”

-For additional information about the Conflict Free initiative or guidance completing the Conflict Minerals Reporting Form, visit the Conflict-free Sourcing Initiative website at www.conflictfreesourcing.org/conflict-minerals-reporting-template/training/.
+For additional information about the Responsible Minerals Initiative or guidance completing the Conflict Minerals Reporting Form, visit the Responsible Minerals Initiative (RMI) website at http://www.responsiblemineralsinitiative.org/conflict-minerals-reporting-template/training/.

 UNICOM Engineering requires that suppliers are in compliance with the regulations noted above.
 If supplier battery is other than the above, complete the Batteries Declaration Template (see example below) and return to firstname.lastname@example.org.

 |EU||2013/56/EU||on batteries and accumulators and waste batteries and accumulators as regards the placing on the market of portable batteries and accumulators containing cadmium intended for use in cordless power tools, and of button cells with low mercury content|

 |EU||2009/251/CE||to ensure that products containing the biocide dimethylfumarate (DMF) are not placed or made available on the market|